-Grande Anse d’Arlets: Swim with turtles in the crystal-clear blue waters of Martinique.
+La Grande Anse d’Arlets: Swim with sea turtles in the cristal clear waters of Martinique.

 Nested in the south-west part of Martinique, “La Grande Anse d’Arlets” is a magical place to visit.
-Protected from North to South-west winds, anchoring in the sandy seabed is safe and affordable.
+Protected from North to South-west winds, you will have to moor on one of the buoys available on the anchorage for a fair price (anchoring is now forbidden).
 In this cove, you will enjoy the amazing biodiversity that the calm crystal-clear waters have to offer.
 Swimming with sea turtles? very probable.
 Amazing coral reefs?
 Everywhere.
 Snorkeling and diving amateurs will be pleased, while beach goers can enjoy the comfort of the picturesque white sandy coastline.
 Plenty of activities on land to take advantage of while you enjoy the unique beauty of this place.

 Peter and Sarah’s comment: